Chaosminecraft/Custom-Encoder/README.md

+UPDATE: The project has been moved to here: https://github.com/Chaosminecraft/Text-converter

 # Custom-Encoder
 The Project just started out of fun and is an hobby and i kinda learn with that Project at once, so please note if an AV says that the File is something bad, it is maybe that the file isn't that known,